 To add insult to injury whilst some CEO’s and executives were contrite about their disturbing and dishonest practices during the hearing others, such as National Australia Bank Chairman Ken Henry, sparked fury and outrage for his arrogant and aloof appearance and snide responses during questioning by the commission which led to his eventual demise.
 So not only was the NAB chairman, amongst others implicated in dishonest practices Henry’s performance was one of many reasons that aggrieved customers felt that their trust had been betrayed.

-As an international speaker and consultant specialising in behavioural analysis I spend a lot of time consulting to large organisations on how to build trust and build profits, or as in more cases these days, how to re-build broken trust that has been fractured or eroded.
+As an international speaker and consultant specializing in behavioral analysis I spend a lot of time consulting to large organisations on how to build trust and build profits, or as in more cases these days, how to re-build broken trust that has been fractured or eroded.
 Trust & loyalty are built over long periods of time.
 Every client expects trust and demands honesty from their banks and financial institutions.
 During any keynote presentation I deliver on building trust my opening line is “Trust takes years to build, seconds to destroy and forever to repair.”
 It is evident that the banking industry, amongst others have a lot of “repairing” to do to win back the trust of their customers.

 Building and maintaining trust with your customers is paramount for a company’s growth and long term prosperity.
 Today’s most successful corporate brands have created trusted relationships with their customers that lead to sustained growth and more importantly customer loyalty.
 Betray that confidence or trust and your customers will abandon you.
 The growth of comparison websites in recent years is testimony that customers will move their accounts if they think they can get a better deal from your competitor or if you have betrayed them.